A dichotomy phenomenon for Bad minus normed Dirichlet: An abundance of precompact orbits with a prescribed limit point

 \end{enumerate} We define the {following} subset of $\widetilde{\mathcal{S}}_\Lambda$:

-This is nothing but the set of badly approximable numbers with $a_1=2$ having upper bound $L$ on their digits and having the block $B_k$ appear at the $m_k$ position.
+This is nothing but the set of badly approximable numbers with $a_1=2$ having upper bound $L$ on their {partial quotients} and having the block $B_k$ appear at the $m_k$ position.
 The upper bound on the entries of $B_k$ and condition (a) above guarantee that this set is nonempty.

 We now use the Cantor set structure of $\mathcal{S}\big(L,(m_k)\big)$ to estimate its Hausdorff dimension.
 According to the notation in Theorem \ref{Urbanski}, we first define